ingenii-solutions/azure-data-platform-data-engineering-example/docs/user/DBT.md

 ```
 #### Schema: Sources
 Each source must have the following keys:
-  1. `name`: The name of the source internal to dbt
+  1. `name`: The name of the source or data provider
   1. `schema`: The schema to load the tables to in the database.
 Keep this the same as the name
   1. `tables`: A list of each of the tables that we will ingest